beechnut/transition-memo/transition-memo.md

 During the campaign, John Connolly raised a smart point: [City Hall should run like an Apple Store][apple].
 Processes should be easy to discover, understand, and navigate.
 Many services should be online, and citizen-friendliness should be a priority.

 __Problem__
-City documents are hard to read.
-Many city government processes are often difficult to start and more difficult to follow through on.
+City documents are often hard to read.
+Many city government processes - such as applying for a specific permit - are often difficult to discover and difficult to follow through on.

 __Proposed Solution__
 Deploy a team of design thinkers (i.e. information designers, user experience designers) and enable them to fully rework one process in City Hall, from the design of the forms to the workflows of the employees.
 Have the team debrief the redesign, and build upon their learning to improve other processes.

 __Precedents__

-+ The [Building Permit Office][permit] in Cook County, IL, and [OpenCounter in Santa Cruz, CA][oc] enable citizens to navigate permitting processes in transparent ways, using simple language.
++ The [Building Permit Office][permit] in Cook County, IL, and [OpenCounter][oc] in Santa Cruz, CA enable citizens to navigate permitting processes in transparent ways, using simple language.
 + [HonoluluAnswers][ohana] helps citizens discover city government processes, using simple language searching.
-+ [AnywhereBallot][ballot] used design thinking to design a ballot that enabled people to vote regardless of low literacy, [medical conditions (including a stroke)][med], or other conditions preventing someone from closely following a multi-page ballot.
++ [AnywhereBallot][ballot] enables people to vote regardless of low literacy, [medical conditions (including a stroke)][med], or other conditions preventing someone from closely following a multi-page ballot.

 [apple]:  http://wgbhnews.org/post/directions-city-hall-john-connollys-apple-store-analogy
 [permit]: http://www.cookcountygov.com/portal/server.pt/community/building_and_zoning/235/building_permits